whiteboxdev/library-defold-timer/README.md

 ### dtimer.set_url(url)

-Sets the URL of the gui script to receive `dtimer` messages.
+Sets the url of the gui script to receive `dtimer` messages.

 #### Parameters
-1. `url`: URL of the gui script to receive `dtimer` messages.
+1. `url`: Url of the gui script to receive `dtimer` messages.

 ---